yoshikiohshima/renkon/README.md

 const e = Events.change(aBehavior);
 ```

-## Creating DOM elements as values.
+## Creating DOM Elements as Values.

-Renkon is agnostic from the way display and DOM manipulation
+Renkon is agnostic to the display and DOM manipulation mechanism.
+For
-mechanism.
-For example, one can write this in a page that has a `div`
+example, one can write this on a page that has a `div` called
-called "output", and its text content updates at every second.
+"output," and its text content updates every second:

 ```JavaScript
 const timer = Events.timer(1000);
 document.querySelector("#output").textContent = `${timer}`;
 ```

-But this way of assigning a value is hard to manage.
+But this way of assigning a value quickly becomes unwieldy.

 One can use the HTM library (Hyperscript Tagged Markup) from the
 Preact community.
-HTM is like JSX that is used by React and other
+HTM is like JSX used by React and other frameworks,
-frameworks, but it instead uses the JavaScript's built-in "tagged
+but it instead uses JavaScript's built-in "tagged templates" feature
-templates" feature to construct virtual DOM elements.
-It can "render"
+to construct virtual DOM elements.
+It can "render" virtual DOM
-virtual DOM elements as actual DOM elements.
-HTM is a great match
+elements as actual DOM elements.
+HTM is a great match with a reactive
-with a reactive framework as the virtual DOM elements themselves can
+framework, as the virtual DOM elements themselves can be used as
-be used as the value in the framework.
-IOW, instead of writing code
+values within the framework.
+In other words, instead of writing code
 that "does" something on a DOM element to make it so, you write code
-to produce a value that say the DOM should "be" like this.
-If you have
+to produce a value that says the DOM should "be" like this.
+If you
-the `collection` in the example above, you can make a list of `span`s
+have the `collection` in the example above, you can make a list of
-for each element and "render" them:
+`span`s for each element and "render" them:

 ```JavaScript
 const preactModule = import('https://unpkg.com/htm/preact/standalone.module.js');